 However, abusers often take Xanax with other drugs like alcohol or cocaine to enhance its effects, leading to accidental overdose.
 People who drink and former drug abusers experience more significant mental impairment when taking Xanax, so if you fall into this group, you are at an elevated risk of complications.

 First introduced in the U.S. market in 1981, alprazolam (Xanax) has an intermediate onset of action.
 It also has a shorter half-life, or a quicker elimination, from the body than other commonly prescribed benzodiazepines such as Valium or Librium.

-Increased Xanax-related emergency room visits have risen in the last ten years, and approximately 50% of these visits do not involve any other drugs, indicating it is potent on its own.
+Increased Xanax-related emergency room visits have risen in the last 10 years.
+Approximately 50% of these visits do not involve other drugs, indicating Xanax is potent on its own.
 The Drug Enforcement Agency (DEA) has identified “doctor shopping” and prescription forging as significant sources of black-market alprazolam.

 A 2011 study in Drug and Alcohol Dependence reported equal representation of all racial groups and genders among young adults abusing benzos in nightclubs.

-Xanax provides rapid symptom relief for anxiety disorders within a week of beginning treatment and no decrease in its effectiveness even when used for several years.
-So, despite problems with abuse and withdrawal, Xanax is still commonly prescribed.
+Xanax provides rapid symptom relief for anxiety disorders within a week of beginning treatment and no decrease in effectiveness even when used for several years.
+So, despite problems with abuse and Xanax detox, it is still commonly prescribed.